billkarsh/SpikeGLX/Markdown/Graphs_Help.md

 * `Shank View`: Opens the [Shank Viewer](ShankView_Help.html) window for this stream.

-* `NChan`: Specifies how many graphs to show per page.
+* `Chan/page`: Specifies how many graphs to show per page.
 When the value is changed SpikeGLX selects a page that keeps the middle graph visible.

-* `1st`: Shows the index number of the first graph on the current page.

 * `Slider`: Change pages.